- Home

 Fair Housing for Persons with Disabilities

 Fair housing laws not only prohibit housing discrimination based on disability, but also afford people with disabilities the right to seek reasonable accommodations and modifications to make their housing and communities easier to use and access.
 Further, fair housing laws require specific accessibility features in all newly constructed multi-family housing to ensure equal housing opportunity for persons with disabilities.
-The Fair Housing Center of West Michigan has a variety of resources in English and Spanish on this topic, including Assistance Animals in Housing.
+The Fair Housing Center of West Michigan has a variety of resources in English, Spanish, and Vietnamese on this topic.

 Protect Your Family from Lead in Your Home